 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Please note, the Director of Occupational Health and Safety and the Occupational Health and Safety Division will not advocate for either party within the appeal process.
+Please note, the Director of Occupational Health and Safety and the Occupational Health and Safety Branch will not advocate for either party within the appeal process.

 An appeal is a challenge to a decision of a government employee who administers and enforces The Saskatchewan Employment Act.